olivierbloch/MSFTTheThingsConferenceWorkshop/README.md

 ## Create your very own (and free) Azure IoT Central application

 Azure IoT Central comes with a free 7-day trial that doesn't require an Azure subscription.
-If you have an Azure subscription, pay attention at step #4 below
+If you have an Azure subscription, pay attention to step #4 below.

 1. Visit [https://apps.azureiotcentral.com](https://apps.azureiotcentral.com) and click on the "Build" button in the left menu.